stevetarver/excel-as-json/README.md

 - Allow data to be stored in row or column orientation.
 - Use javascript notation for keys and arrays
   - Allow dotted key path notation
-  - Allow arrays of objects and lists
+  - Allow arrays of objects and literals

 ### Excel Data